 Where to Find Golf Balls

-When we made these golf balls for our Father’s Day gift, I actually went to our local sports store and purchased the cheapest variety box of golf balls I could find.
-I didn’t care about distance or performance of the golf ball.
+When we made these golf balls for our Father’s Day gift, I actually purchased a box of cheaper new golf balls.
+I wanted the fresh white surface for decorating.
+I also didn’t care about distance or performance of the golf ball.
 They were only going to be displayed.

-If you choose to purchase new golf balls, look for ones that are mostly white and have few commercial markings on them.
-These will make your artwork stand out more.
+If you choose to purchase new golf balls, make sure that they are bright white.
+And they should also have few commercial markings on them.
+This will make your artwork stand out more.

-I discovered after purchasing new golf balls, though, that there is a market for used golf balls.
+I did discover after purchasing new golf balls, though, that there is a market for used golf balls.
 Our local craft thrift shop had buckets of balls donated to them.
 Although they needed to be cleaned, they were perfect for golf ball crafts.

 If you have the time, try to find used golf balls first.
 When selecting used golf balls for this craft, make sure that they are in “mint” condition and the color states “white”.

 And if you’re planning on decorating golf balls as a golf party activity, then you might need lots of golf balls.
 Consider buying them in bulk.
 Even Amazon sells large collections of used golf balls such as these (affiliate).